microprediction/microprediction/README.md

 are perfectly capable of [managing each other](https://www.microprediction.com/welcome-5) will sooner or later eclipse all other modes of production of prediction.
 In order to try to get this idea off the ground, there are some ongoing [competitions](https://www.microprediction.com/competitions) and developer incentives.

+## Ultra-Quick Start.
+The best way to get the joke is by participating.
+Here are two possibilities, both very easy.

+- Fork [microactors](https://github.com/microprediction/microactors) and enable GitHub actions, or
+- Run the bash script below

+The second option will use a virtual environment, and thus not interfere with your other work.

+    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/microprediction/microprediction/master/shell_examples/run_default_crawler_from_new_venv.sh)"

+You should run that script "forever".
+Plug your write key into the [dashboard](www.microprediction.org) to view your progress.

 ## Video tutorials

 Video tutorials are available at https://www.microprediction.com/python-1 to help you get started.
 There's a video explanation of FitCrawler, SequentialCrawler and friends at https://www.microprediction.com/fitcrawler.

+## Blog
+Here are the most popular [blog](https://www.microprediction.com/blog) articles of 2021:
+- [Popular Python Timeseries Packges](https://www.microprediction.com/blog/popular-timeseries-packages) ranks a hundred open source time series packages by downloads, and provides hello world notebook examples for many of them.
+- [Comparing Python Global Optimization Packages](https://www.microprediction.com/blog/optimize) puts hyperopt, optuna, pysot, shgo and other derivative free optimizers through their paces.
+Strongly recommended reading for those of you tweaking model hyper-parameters.
+- [Modeling the Term Structure of a Pandemic with Negative Interest Rates](https://www.microprediction.com/blog/modeling-the-term-structure-of-a-pandemic-with-negative-interest-rates) might give you some ideas for the [agent model epidemic time series](https://www.microprediction.org/stream_dashboard.html?stream=pandemic_infected).

 ## Presentations

 Presentations at Rutgers, MIT and elsewhere can be found in the [presentations](https://github.com/microprediction/micropresentations) repo.
 There are also links to video presentations in some of the [blog](https://www.microprediction.com/blog) articles.